kijuchihe/tutorials/web/frontend/js/next/next/basic-routing.md

 Now, incase you'll like to have links with parameters, let's say:
 `'/articles/3'`, we can do this in next easily

 In the pages folder, create an `articles` folder.
-In the articles folder, createn a parameter folder with the syntaz `[parameter_name]`.
+In the articles folder, create a parameter folder with the syntax `[parameter_name]`.
 For example if the parameter is the id, you'll create a folder named `[id]` in the `articles` directory.
-In that [id] folder, createn an `index.js`.
+In that [id] folder, create an `index.js`.
 This index.js will be the page that will be shown when you navigate to a route like `'/articles/[id]'` like `'/articles/4'`